 Development of Logos

-In the past, the institution’s brand has suffered from decentralization.
-The look, feel and messaging throughout UWF communication has varied from department to department, resulting in confusion and a lack of resonance and engagement among our key audiences — current and prospective students, parents, alumni, donors and community members, among others.
+Brands are most effective when they are centralized and consistent.
+Decentralized and inconsistent branding results in confusion and a lack of resonance and engagement among our key audiences—current and prospective students, parents, alumni, donors and community members, among others.

-While our brand is not limited to our logo, it’s important for all communications to reflect a consistent look and feel.
-To maintain that consistency, the creation of unique logos and marks that represent the University are not permitted.
+While our brand is not limited to our logo, it is an important tool to aid all communications in reflecting the same look and feel.
+This is why unique logos that represent divisions, colleges, schools, departments, programs or offices without following UWF’s brand standards are not permitted.
 When individual marks are developed, the overall brand is diluted as the symbols compete with one another and create confusion.
 Limited exceptions are made on a case-by-case basis in specific, unique circumstances.